rlipsc/polymorph/README.md

   Note that any generated code *after* the above operations has to be manually 'flushed' with `flushGenLog()`.
 The log will then include subsequent operations.

   > **Important note**: as Nim doesn't currently allow you to output to files at compile time, the log is generated at compile time but written at ***run time***.
-In other words, using this switch will bulk your output executable and write a static string at program startup.
+In other words, using this switch will bulk your output executable and write a static string to file at program startup.

   The log file is named `ecs_code_log.nim` and will be placed in the same path as the executable when run.
 This file isn't actually runnable as it doesn't include the full program context, and the `.nim` extension is just a hint for editors to use syntax highlighting.